THIS IS YOUR GRANDMOTHER’S KITCHEN

 So many folks today do not have a grandmother to turn to for cooking or gardening advice, not even an aunt or uncle with kitchen skills.
 It’s just the simple truth that many of our mothers and grandmothers worked full-time jobs for most of the years since World War II.
 Even in rural parts of the country, over the last 60 years, farmers and farmers’ wives have come to depend on the supermarket for quick and ready-made foods.
 In an odd cultural turnaround, it seems that hands-on kitchen learning is having a resurgence at the very same time there are fewer of us to pass on those very skills.

-Gather up a friend or two for a class – there is a 4 student minimum and 6 student maximum.
+Gather up a friend or two for a class; there is a 6-student maximum.

-CANCELLATIONS: If you cancel up to 3 days (72 hours) prior to your class, you can get a refund.
-Within 72 hours prior to your class I CANNOT ISSUE REFUNDS under any circumstances as I have very limited space available and will have already purchased supplies.
+CANCELLATIONS: If you cancel up to 3 days (72 hours) before your class, you will receive a refund.
+Within 72 hours prior to your class, I CANNOT ISSUE REFUNDS under any circumstances, as I have very limited space available and will have already purchased supplies.
 I require advanced reservations for all classes.

-Directions: I live 16 miles west of Charlottesville, Virginia; I will send direction the week of the class.
-My postal address is Crozet but our house is 4 miles north of White Hall.
+Directions: I live 16 miles west of Charlottesville, Virginia; I will send directions the week of the class.
+My postal address is Crozet, but our house is 4 miles north of White Hall.
 Go figure!
-Living in the country has so many wonderful features but it means that to my new students it can seem a real distance to drive!
-(For those of us who regularly make the trip to town it is usually a 25 min trip from Barrack’s Road Shopping Center – but we country folk tend to drive like bats out of hell!).
+Living in the country has so many wonderful features, but it means that to my new students it can seem a real distance to drive!
+(For those of us who regularly make the trip to town, it is usually a 25 min trip from Barrack’s Road Shopping Center – but we country folk tend to drive like bats out of hell!).

 CLASS DATES and Registration